jdevfullstack-tutorials/code-testing/README.md

 will they still work as intended?
 Problems arise when there
 is too much dependence in
-a program, so mainly, even just testing is in your mind, it will affect the way you use global variables and components that are dependent
+a program.
+So mainly, even
+testing is just in your mind,
+it will affect the way you
+use global variables and
+components that are dependent